-When an alarm is activated, it has to be acknowledged before it will stop sending out the alarm OGM text.
-Once acknowledged, recipient's who have received the alarm OGM text will be sent a text giving telephone details of the acknow-ledger.
-Acknowledging of alarms can be carried out by the master password, acknowledgers password or simple tx"X" ack text.
+When an alarm is activated, it has to be acknowledged before it will stop sending out alarm messages.
+Once acknowledged, recipient's who have received the alarm message will be sent a message giving telephone details of the acknowledger.
+Acknowledging of alarms can be carried out by the master password, acknowledgers password or simple tx"X"ack text.
 At the end of the alarm text message a prompt will tell the user the correct acknowledgement text to use.
-Once the alarm has been acknowledged the Alarm Activated Led will be extinguished and the sounder will be silenced.
-The AS300RX alarm sounder can also be silenced by depressing the mute button on the front panel of the receiver.
-The LCD on the AS300RX will display NEW ALARMS.
-On power fail of the receiver the front panel led's are extinguished to conserve battery life apart from Power Fail.
-When the power has been restored and alarm acknowledged, press the Mute Button to extinguish the power fail led.
+The AS300RX alarm sounder requires to be muted by depressing the mute switch.
+The alarm menu on the AS300RX must be scrolled through before the alarm activated led on the front panel of the AS300RX will be extinguished.
+On power fail front panel led's are extinguished to conserve battery life.
+When the power has been restored and alarm acknowledged, press the Mute Button to restore the led's.